 As I said above, The Scorch Trials is almost unrecognisable from its original source.
 So let’s begin, in chronological order, with everything that went wrong.

 - The book begins with Thomas alone in his room, talking to Teresa in his mind.
 In the film, Teresa and Thomas still don’t communicate telepathically.
 Instead, the film begins with the group being transported into a building, as we see Cranks running around and being shot dead outside.
 We don’t know about any of this in the book yet.

 - In the film, the group are welcomed by Janson.
 In the book, we only know him as Rat Man and do not find out his name until the third book.
 He doesn’t have this much interaction with the group, either, and only appears briefly later on.
 Thomas is then questioned, alone, by Janson in the film.
 He explains a little more about WCKD, which doesn’t happen in the book either.

-- In the book, the Gladers are by themselves in the dormitory, but in the film the Gladers are introduced to a number of other groups.
-Janson is the only person other person, aside from Aris, that the group interact with in the book, whereas we see teams of people working in the background in the film, testing the Gladers after escaping from the Maze.
+- In the book, the Gladers are by themselves in the dormitory but, in the film, the Gladers are introduced to a number of other groups.
+Janson is the only other person, aside from Aris, that the group interact with in the book, whereas we see teams of people working in the background in the film, testing the Gladers after escaping from the Maze.
 Janson then starts calling out people’s names – we later find out that they are being tested on – but none of this happens in the book since we the Gladers are alone.

 - In the book, the boys then discover tattoos on their necks, which assign them roles.
 Aris is “The Partner,” Newt is “The Glue,” Minho is “The Leader,” and Thomas’ tattoo reads “To Be Killed by Group B”.
 There is no mention of this in the film.
 Teresa is given some kind of tattoo, but it has no meaning.